fredericsun/EastTransitTenants/README.md

 # EastTransitTenants

+## Introduction
 This project is a performance profiling and bottleneck analysis framework built on top of an open-source railway ticketingmicroservices system.
-From a big picture,our framework consists of five components:
+From a big picture,our framework consists of five components:<br />
-1)orchestrator:coordinate the interaction of other functional components;
+1)orchestrator:coordinate the interaction of other functional components;<br />
-2)load generator: generate workload for training and profiling purpose;
+2)load generator: generate workload for training and profiling purpose;<br />
-3)benchmark application:  an opensource railway ticketing microservices system which contains 41 mi-croservices and whose request can involve up to 200 spans (You can get more details at [Wiki Pages](https://github.com/FudanSELab/train-ticket/wiki).);
+3)benchmark application:  an opensource railway ticketing microservices system which contains 41 mi-croservices and whose request can involve up to 200 spans (You can get more details at https://github.com/FudanSELab/train-ticket/wiki);<br />
-4)bottleneck discover: find all potential bottleneck services ina time-efficient way; 5)performance profiler: instrumentallyprofile how a service influencing the end-to-end performanceof the requests it belongs to.
+4)bottleneck discover: find all potential bottleneck services ina time-efficient way;<br />
+5)performance profiler: instrumentallyprofile how a service influencing the end-to-end performanceof the requests it belongs to.

 ## Service Architecture Graph